luminouspear/sd-webui-modal-info/README.md

 Let me know if you find any other issues.

+## Versions

+### 0.2 - Bug Fix
+- Resolved issue where empty prompt would cause modal to crash (now adds 'None' when positive or negative prompt are empty)

 ## License

 This project is open-sourced under the MIT License.
 See the [LICENSE](LICENSE) file for more details.